-Lerdahl, Fred (b.
-March 10, 1943, Madison, Wisconsin).
-American composer of orchestral, chamber, vocal, and piano works that have been performed in the Americas and Europe; he is also active as a writer.
+American composer of mostly orchestral and chamber works that have been performed in the Americas and Europe; he is also active as a writer.

-Prof. Lerdahl studied with James Ming at the Lawrence University Conservatory of Music in Appleton, Wisconsin, where he earned his BMus in 1965, and with Milton Babbitt, Edward Cone and Earl Kim at Princeton University, where he earned his MFA in 1967.
-He then studied with Wolfgang Fortner at the Hochschule für Musik in Freiburg/Breisgau in 1968–69, on a Fulbright Scholarship.
+Prof. Lerdahl studied with James Ming at the Lawrence University Conservatory of Music in Appleton, Wisconsin, where he earned his BMus in 1965, and with Milton Babbitt, Edward T. Cone and Earl Kim at Princeton University, where he earned his MFA in 1967.
+He then studied with Wolfgang Fortner at the Hochschule für Musik Freiburg in Freiburg im Breisgau in 1968–69, on the Fulbright Scholarship.
 He worked at IRCAM in Paris in 1981, 1984 and 1991.
-He received an honorary doctorate from Lawrence University in 1999.
+He received an honorary doctorate from the Lawrence University Conservatory of Music in 1999.

-Among his many honors are the Koussevitzky Composition Prize (1966), the Composer Award from the American Academy of Arts and Letters (1971, 1988), the Guggenheim Fellowship (1974–75), the Recording Award of the Walter W. Naumburg Foundation (1977), and the Martha Baird Rockefeller Recording Award (1982).
-He has also received the Creative Arts Award from the Michigan Council for the Arts (1989), a fellowship from the National Endowment for the Humanities (1991) and a research fellowship from the Center for Advanced Study in the Behavioral Sciences (1993–94), the Lucia R. Briggs Distinguished Achievement Award from Lawrence University (1996), and the ASCAP-Deems Taylor Special Recognition Award (2002).
+Among his honours are the Koussevitzky Composition Prize (1966), the Composer Award from the American Academy of Arts and Letters (1971, 1988), the Guggenheim Fellowship (1974–75), the Recording Award of the Walter W. Naumburg Foundation (1977), and the Martha Baird Rockefeller Recording Award (1982).
+He has also received the Creative Arts Award from the Michigan Council for Arts and Cultural Affairs (1989), a fellowship from the National Endowment for the Humanities (1991), a research fellowship from the Center for Advanced Study in the Behavioral Sciences in Stanford, California (1993–94), the Lucia R. Briggs Distinguished Achievement Award from Lawrence University (1996), and the ASCAP-Deems Taylor Special Recognition Award (2002).
 He has received annual awards from ASCAP since 1984 and has been a member of the American Academy of Arts and Letters since 2010.

-He taught as an assistant professor of music at the University of California at Berkeley from 1969–71, as an assistant and later associate professor at Harvard University from 1971–79 and as an associate professor at Columbia University from 1979–85.
-He then taught at the University of Michigan from 1985–91, where he was Professor of Music from 1988–91.
+He taught as an assistant professor of music at the University of California, Berkeley from 1969–71, as an assistant professor and later associate professor at Harvard University from 1971–79 and as an associate professor at Columbia University from 1979–85.
+He then taught at the University of Michigan in Ann Arbor from 1985–91, where he was Professor of Music from 1988–91.
 He has again taught at Columbia University since 1991, where he has been the Fritz Reiner Professor of Musical Composition since 1994 and co-directed the Computer Music Center from 1994–98.
-He was a Visiting Professor of Music at Yale University in 1981 and at Boston University in 1985.
+He taught as a visiting professor at Yale University in 1981 and at Boston University in 1985.

 COMPLETE LIST OF WORKS